-- (i) Information on quotas and formalities is published in the Canada Gazette, in press releases and in importers notifications distributed to customs brokers, associations and traders, and, in addition, available upon request from the Department of External Affairs. - (ii) The quota level for the period ending 31 December 1989 is 54,410,439 broiler hatching eggs which each chick is counted as 1.27 hatching eggs, as determined by average hatchability.
-In future years, the annual global will be calculated on the basis of 16.3 percent of the previous year's domestic production of broiler hatching eggs set for incubation.

-- (iii) If a quota holder uses less than 90 per cent of quota allocated, the allocation in the next year will normally be reduced to the actual level of utilization.
-Quota not used in any calendar year will not be available for carryover to the next calendar year. - (iv) Individual import permits are required for each shipment. - (v)&(vi)(vii)&(viii) Import permits are issued through an on-line automated system either (a) in the offices of Customs Brokers in major cities across Canada, or (b) at the Special Trade Relations Bureau in Ottawa.
-Import permits are normally issued with a validity period of 30 days around the date of arrival specified by importers (5 days prior to and 24 days after) utilization of permits for one quota year is not allowed in the next quota year. - 7.
+- I. Information on domestic marketing quotas and formalities is published in the Canada Gazette and in Notices to Importers distributed to customs brokers, associations and traders, and, in addition, available upon request from the Department of External Affairs. - II.
+The quota level for the period ending 31 December 1993 is 82,733,473 broiler hatching eggs and 17,592,750 hatching egg equivalent chicks (each chick is counted as 1.27 hatching eggs).
+The annual global quota is calculated on the basis of 21.1 per cent of the estimated current year's domestic production of broiler hatching eggs set for incubation, subject to review in August of each year. - III.
+If a quota holder uses less than 90 per cent of quota allocated, the allocation in the next year will normally be reduced by the percentage of under utilization on an egg equivalent basis.
+Quota not used in any calendar year will not be available for carryover to the next calendar year. - IV.
+Individual import permits are required for each shipment. - V-VIII.
+Import permits are issued through an on-line automated system either (a) in the offices of Customs Brokers in major cities across Canada, or (b) at the Export and Import Permits Bureau in Ottawa.
+Import permits are normally issued with a validity period of 30 days around the date of arrival specified by importers (5 days prior to and 24 days after); utilization of permits for one quota year is not allowed in the next quota year. - 7.
 See Section 6.

-- 11. Documents required upon actual importation: - i) import licence. - ii) documents in accordance with the Customs Act.
+- 11. Documents required upon actual importation: - i) import licence: - ii) documents in accordance with the Customs Act.